Contact Info

 Rabies PEP overview

-The rabies PEP regimen involves administration of human rabies immune globulin (HRIG), which is given only once, and a series of four 1.0 mL rabies vaccinations (Table 3: Rabies Post-Exposure Prophylaxis Healthy, Immunocompetent Persons, Including Pregnant Women (PDF)).
+The rabies PEP regimen involves administration of human rabies immune globulin (HRIG), which is given only once, and a series of four 1 mL rabies vaccinations (Table 3: Rabies Post-Exposure Prophylaxis Healthy, Immunocompetent Persons, Including Pregnant Women (PDF)).
 HRIG and the first vaccination are given on the first day of treatment (designated Day 0) and three additional rabies vaccinations are given on Days 3, 7, and 14.

 Immunocompromised persons receive a fifth vaccination on Day 28 and should be tested for seroconversion 7 to 14 days following completion of the PEP regimen (Table 4: Rabies Post-Exposure Prophylaxis Immunocompromised Persons (PDF)).
+For this regimen, pregnancy is not considered to be an immunocompromising condition.

-Patients who have previously received either pre or post-exposure rabies prophylaxis should receive only two rabies vaccine boosters following an exposure, given on Days 0 and 3.
+Patients who have previously received either pre- or post-exposure rabies prophylaxis should receive only two rabies vaccine boosters following an exposure, given on Days 0 and 3.
 Patients who have been previously vaccinated SHOULD NOT receive HRIG.

 - Table 3: Rabies Post-Exposure Prophylaxis Healthy, Immunocompetent Persons, Including Pregnant Women (PDF)